adjust/android_sdk/README.md

 Adjust.onCreate(config);
 ```

-Once the Adjust SDK receives the info about the deep link content from the backend, it will deliver you the info about its content in this listener and expect the `boolean` return value from you.
+Once the Adjust SDK receives the information about the deep link content from the Adjust backend, it will deliver you the information about its content in this listener and expect the `boolean` return value from you.
 This return value represents your decision on whether the Adjust SDK should launch the Activity to which you have assigned the scheme name from the deep link (like in the standard deep linking scenario) or not.

 If you return `true`, we will launch it and the exact same scenario which is described in the [Standard deep linking scenario chapter](#deeplinking-standard) will happen.
-If you do not want the SDK to launch the Activity, you can return `false` from this listener and based on the deep link content decide on your own what to do next in your app.
+If you do not want the SDK to launch the Activity, you can return `false` from this listener, and, based on the deep link content, decide on your own what to do next in your app.

 ### <a id="deeplinking-reattribution"></a>Reattribution via deep links

-Adjust enables you to run re-engagement campaigns with usage of deep links.
+Adjust enables you to run re-engagement campaigns through deep links.
 For more information on how to do that, please check our [official docs][reattribution-with-deeplinks].

 If you are using this feature, in order for your user to be properly reattributed, you need to make one additional call to the Adjust SDK in your app.

-Once you have received deep link content information in your app, add a call to `Adjust.appWillOpenUrl` method.
-By making this call, the Adjust SDK will try to find if there is any new attribution info inside of the deep link and if any, it will be sent to the Adjust backend.
-If your user should be reattributed due to a click on the adjust tracker URL with deep link content in it, you will see the [attribution callback](#attribution-callback) in your app being triggered with new attribution info for this user.
+Once you have received deep link content information in your app, add a call to the `Adjust.appWillOpenUrl` method.
+By making this call, the Adjust SDK will try to find if there is any new attribution information inside of the deep link.
+If there is any, it will be sent to the Adjust backend.
+If your user should be reattributed due to a click on the adjust tracker URL with deep link content, you will see the [attribution callback](#attribution-callback) in your app being triggered with new attribution info for this user.

 The call to `Adjust.appWillOpenUrl` should be done like this: